fmaste/Haskell/README.md

         ...
 ```

-IMO this extension was deprecated by the type families extension but the reason
+IMO this extension was superseded by the type families extension but the reasons
 for this may provide some hindsight on the type system and the type inference
 system.